 A breath alcohol ignition interlock device (BAIID or simply IID) is attached to the ignition of a motor vehicle and is designed to prevent a motor vehicle from being operated by a person who has consumed an alcoholic beverage.
 When properly installed and calibrated, the IID will prevent a driver from starting a motor vehicle if the device detects a breath alcohol concentration (BrAC) above the prescribed setpoint.

 Documents & Forms

 Anytime a vehicle equipped with a certified ignition interlock device is serviced at a state-licensed automotive repair or service facility, a Vehicle Service Affidavit must be fully completed and turned in to the interlock device’s manufacturer, following the completion of service.

 This form will be accepted by all certified ignition interlock service centers in Washington State as a letter authorizing the installation of an ignition interlock device into a vehicle not owned or registered to the interlock restricted driver.

 Ignition Interlock Manufacturers

 Each ignition interlock manufacturer below has one or more approved interlock device models certified in the state of Washington.
 Please Note: The Washington State Patrol does not endorse any manufacturer, service center, or device.
 Their appearance on this page confirms only that the devices have been certified by the Washington State Patrol and meet federal and state rules for breath alcohol ignition interlock devices.
-The list below randomly rotates when this web page is accessed or refreshed.
+These are listed in alphabetical order.

 1A Smart Start, LLC